sebastienros/memoryleak/README.md

 ### Reference Articles

-To go further in the understanding of how memory managment works in .NET, here are some recommended articles.
+To go further in the understanding of how memory management works in .NET, here are some recommended articles.

 [Garbage Collection](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/)